 Vaginal Birth After Cesarean Delivery (cont.)

-Although each woman's pregnancy is unique, and no one factor can predict with certainty who will be successful in having a vaginal birth after cesarean (VBAC), certain factors can help a doctor predict which women might be more successful in delivering their babies vaginally after a cesarean birth:
+Although each woman's pregnancy is unique, and no one factor can predict with certainty who will achieve a vaginal birth after cesarean, certain factors aid in predicting who will be successful.

 Must Read Articles Related to Vaginal Birth After Cesarean Delivery